Your workspace

 Adding a file repository through config

-The schema repositories that Orbital is connected to can be configured through a HOCON file, which by default is called schema-server.conf
+The schema repositories that Orbital is connected to can be configured through a HOCON file, which by default is called workspace.conf

 A word on file paths: